gSchool/ada-CS-Fundamentals-Internship/02-linked-lists/02-linked-lists.md

 You can use a doubly or singly linked list in any place you could use an array, but they have specific advantages depending on the use-case.

-Doubly linked lists take up additional memory, due to the additional references, but it is possible to iterate through in reverse, and it can be a little easier to sort or add/remove elements in the middle of the list more easily.

 ### Over Arrays